-- That was all theory, and what I thought I knew at the rally in October. - Actually buying a battery pack and building the system is (of course) different - To make sure I didn't end up with a bunch of expensive paperweights, the system is being built in stages.
+- That was all theory, and what I thought I knew at last year's rally. - Actually buying a battery pack and building the system is (of course) different - To make sure I didn't end up with a bunch of expensive paperweights, the system is being built in stages.